dagbdagb/librenms/doc/Support/Performance-general.md

 An example of this is when you change an algorithm to perform better by utilizing way more memory.
 Suddenly the bottleneck is no longer the CPU, but memory, or even disk because you are swapping.

 Sometimes, the limitations are fixed, other times they are not.
 Adding more memory is often feasible, other limitations may require more effort to remedy.
-The important thing is to understand what you are optimizing *for*, which resource(s) is your current bottleneck, and what knob to turn to fix it.
+The important thing is to understand what you are optimizing *for*, figuring out which resource(s) is your current bottleneck, and what knob(s) to turn to fix it.

+Lather, rinse, repeat.

 For computers, the classic *hardware* bottlenecks are:
 * CPU (cycles, clock, temperature, power)